Your Comprehensive Guide to Picky Eating

 Make Food Look Fun

 Sometimes the key to encouraging a picky eater is all in the presentation!
-Simple tweaks like serving fruits and veggies in fun shapes or adding sprinkles (rainbow sprinkles or savory ones like chia seeds) to things like yogurt can make new foods more approachable.
-Your little one may also enjoy dipping their foods, try serving hummus, ketchup or honey alongside meals to see what piques their interest.
+Simple tweaks like serving fruits and veggies in fun shapes or adding sprinkles (rainbow sprinkles or chia seeds) to yogurt can make new foods more approachable.
+Your little one may also enjoy dipping their food.
+Serve hummus, ketchup or honey alongside meals to see what piques their interest.

 Model Positive Eating Behaviors

-Children learn a lot by watching what the adults around them do.
-Try eating meals together as a family whenever possible.
+Children learn a lot by watching the adults around them.
+Eat meals together as a family whenever possible.
 When your child sees you enjoying a variety of foods, it may help them feel more adventurous.

 As you’re eating, instead of making comments like, “You’ll like this,” which may feel like pressure, you can say things like, “Mmm, I really love the crunchiness of these peppers!”
-Descriptive comments about different attributes (texture, color, smell, etc.) give children a neutral way to learn about food.
+Descriptive comments about textures, colors or smells give children a neutral way to learn about food.

 Create a Routine

-Sometimes, picky eating can be tied back to a lack of routine.
-If your little one is a grazer, they may not be hungry for dinner at 5 PM if their last snack was at 4 PM.
-Not only are they not hungry, but they’re less willing to try a new food.
+Sometimes, picky eating can be tied to a lack of routine.
+Kids won’t be hungry for dinner at 5 PM if their last snack was at 4 PM.
+Not only are they not hungry, but they’re less willing to try new food.
 Establishing a consistent routine around meals and snacks helps children feel more secure and allows them to listen to those important hunger cues.

 Things to Avoid with Picky Eaters